keyboard_arrow_up

 Tensile Strength

-Also referred to as "ultimate strength," it is the maximum amount of stress a material can endure.
+Also called "ultimate strength," this is the maximum stress a material can withstand before breaking.

 More Metal Fabricator Information